Reconstruction Algebras of Type D (I): Dihedral groups and combinatorics

-where the $\alpha$'s come from the Jung-Hirzebruch continued fraction expansion of $\frac{n}{q}$ above.
+where the $\alpha$'s come from the Jung--Hirzebruch continued fraction expansion of $\frac{n}{q}$ above.
 Notice that the only possible fundamental cycles $Z_{f}$ for dihedral groups $\mathbb{D}_{n,q}$ are

-where (since by definition $\nu<N$) the number of 2's in the right hand picture is precisely $\nu$.
+where (since by definition $\nu<N$) the number of 2's in the right-hand picture is precisely $\nu$.
 Thus $\nu$ records the number of 2's in $Z_f$. \begin{defin}\cite{Wunram_generalpaper} Denote $R=\C{}[x,y]^{\mathbb{D}_{n,q}}$.
-An CM $R$-module $M$ is called special if $(M\otimes \omega_R)/\t{tors} $ is CM, where $\omega_R$ is the canonical module of $R$. \end{defin} Wunram proved \cite[1.2]{Wunram_generalpaper} that there is a 1-1 correspondence between the non-free indecomposable special CM modules and the exceptional curves in the minimal resolution, and further that the rank of the special corresponding to a curve $E_i$ is equal to the co-efficient of $E_i$ in the fundamental cycle $Z_f$.
-By the above discussion, this implies that for dihedral groups $\mathbb{D}_{n,q}$ there are precisely $(N+2-\nu)$ non-free rank 1 special CM modules and $\nu$ rank 2 special indecomposable CM modules.
-The rank 2 specials are known from \cite[6.2]{Iyama_Wemyss_specials}; in fact the classification of the specials for all finite subgroups of $GL(2,\C{})$ is complete with the exception of these $(N+2-\nu)$ non-free rank 1 special CM modules in the dihedral cases.
+A CM $R$-module $M$ is called special if $(M\otimes \omega_R)/\t{tors} $ is CM, where $\omega_R$ is the canonical module of $R$. \end{defin} There are now many equivalent characterizations of the special CM $R$-modules, for example they are precisely the CM $R$-modules $X$ for which $\Ext_R^1(X,R)=0$ \cite[2.7]{Iyama_Wemyss_specials}.
+The theory of special CM modules was first developed in the work of Wunram \cite{Wunram_generalpaper}, who proved the following results:

+\begin{thm} Let $X=\Spec R$ be a complete--local rational normal surface singularity, and denote the minimal resolution by $Y\to \Spec R$.\\ (1) There is a 1--1 correspondence between the non-free indecomposable special CM $R$-modules and the exceptional curves in the minimal resolution $Y$.\\ (2) In the correspondence in (1), the rank of the indecomposable special CM $R$-module corresponding to a curve $E_i$ is equal to the coefficient of $E_i$ in the fundamental cycle $Z_f$.\\ (3) For the dihedral groups $\mathbb{D}_{n,q}$, there are precisely $(N+2-\nu)$ non-free rank one special CM modules, and $\nu$ rank two special indecomposable CM modules. \end{thm} \begin{proof} (1) and (2).
+This is \cite[1.2]{Wunram_generalpaper}.\\ (3) By the above discussion on $Z_f$ for dihedral groups, this follows directly from (2). \end{proof} Note that for dihedral groups $\mathbb{D}_{n,q}$, the rank two indecomposable special CM modules are known from \cite[6.2]{Iyama_Wemyss_specials}; in fact the classification of the special CM modules for all finite subgroups of $\GL(2,\C{})$ is complete with the exception of these $(N+2-\nu)$ non-free rank one special CM modules in the dihedral cases.